-Macrame: Macrame plant hangers are all the rage right now, and it’s easy to see why.
-They’re sturdy, readily accessible and they look darn good in pretty much any room.
-Macrame plant hangers come in all shapes, sizes and colors.
+Macrame: Macrame plant hangers are sturdy, readily accessible and they look in any spot.
+These plant hangers come in all shapes, sizes and colors.
 You can find them for sale in many home goods stores as well as online.
 Etsy has a large variety of handcrafted options.
-Or, if you’re feeling bold you can make your own!
+Or, if you’re feeling bold you can make your own.

 Leather hangers: Plant hangers also come in other materials, like leather.
 These can be a better option if you’re hanging a larger or heavier plant.
 With leather, you won’t have to worry about a falling pot or plant.
 Check out this sturdy option from Amazon, which can accommodate your plant as it grows in size.